Jeremy Thompson (lacrosse)

-Jeremy Thompson (born January 3, 1987 (age 38)) is an Iroquois professional lacrosse player from the Hawk Clan of the Onondaga Nation.
+Jeremy Thompson (born January 3, 1987 (age 38)) is a Haudenosaunee professional lacrosse player from the Hawk Clan of the Onondaga Nation.
 He plays for the Georgia Swarm of the National Lacrosse League, and the Atlas of Premier Lacrosse League.
 He was a two-time Junior College Lacrosse National Champion and was 2nd-team All-American at Syracuse University.
 Jeremy is also a member of the Haudenosaunee men's national lacrosse team with his brothers.